pmh192/Tourneynizer/backend/README.md

 * [creating a user for postgres](https://www.postgresql.org/docs/9.3/static/app-createuser.html) Make sure this user is a superuser.
 Don't forget the username and password for the user you create.
 * setting up the databases for Tourneynizer

 For setting up the database, `cd` into `backend/`, and run `./scripts/createDB.sh`.
 This just creates 3 databases.
-You will have to run that script as the postgres user, otherwise you'll have to provide a username and password.
+You will have to run that script as the postgres user, otherwise you'll have to provide the username and password you created when creating a user for postgres.
 Run `man createdb` for more info.

 Now you have 3 databases: `tourneynizer-prod`, `tourneynizer-dev`, and `tourneynizer-test`.
 But they're all empty.